Termite

 • Different termite species produce distinct droppings: drywood creates uniform pellets, subterranean uses mud tubes, and dampwood leaves larger particles.

-• Discovering termite droppings signals potential structural damage and health risks, requiring immediate professional inspection and treatment.
+• Discovering termite droppings signals potential structural damage and health risks for humans, requiring immediate professional termite inspection and treatment.

 Understanding the Appearance of Termite Frass